Andrew commenced in the role of National Wind Farm Commissioner in November 2015.

 The Office performs the following roles:

-- facilitating the referral and resolution of complaints received from concerned residents about planned or operating wind farms
+- facilitating the referral and resolution of complaints received from concerned residents about proposed or operating wind farms, large-scale solar farms (5 MW or more) and energy storage facilities such as large-scale batteries (1 MW or more).

-- providing greater transparency about wind farm activity in Australia; and
+- providing greater transparency on information related to wind farms, large-scale solar farms and energy storage in Australia; and

-- identifying and promoting best practices related to the planning, development and operation of wind farms, including standards and compliance, complaint handling procedures and community engagement.
+- identifying and promoting best practices related to the planning, development and operation of energy projects, including standards and compliance, complaint handling procedures and community engagement.

 The Commissioner also draws on the work of the Independent Scientific Committee on Wind Turbines

-The Commissioner will work collaboratively with all levels of government, scientists, industry and the community to resolve complaints from communities about proposed and operational wind farms.
+The Commissioner will work collaboratively with all levels of government, scientists, experts, industry and the community to resolve complaints from community members about proposed and operational wind farms, large scale solar farms (5 MW or more) and storage facilities, such as large scale batteries (1 MW or more).

-The Commissioner will refer complaints about wind farms to relevant state authorities and help ensure that they are properly addressed.
+The Commissioner will refer complaints about wind farms, large scale solar farms and storage facilities to relevant authorities and help ensure that they are properly addressed.

 The Commissioner will lead efforts to promote best practices, information availability, and provide a central, trusted source for dissemination of information.

-The Commissioner, supported by the Australian Government Department of the Environment, will report to the Minister for the Environment and provide an Annual Report to the Australian Parliament on delivering against these Terms of Reference.
+The Commissioner, supported by the Australian Government Department of the Environment and Energy will report to the Minister for Energy and provide an Annual Report to the Australian Parliament on delivering against these Terms of Reference.

-The work of the Commissioner will not duplicate or override the important statutory responsibilities of other jurisdictions, such as those relating to the planning and approval of wind farms.
+The Commissioner’s role will not duplicate or override the important statutory responsibilities of other jurisdictions, such as those relating to the planning and approval of wind farms, large scale solar farms and storage facilities.

 The Commissioner is to draw on the work of the Independent Scientific Committee on Wind Turbines.

-The role of the National Wind Farm Commissioner will be established for an initial period of three years and will be reviewed by the Australian Government.
+The role of the National Wind Farm Commissioner will be extended for a period of three years, until October 2021, and will be re-evaluated by the Australian Government prior to that date.

 The Office receives and handles complaints in accordance with our Complaints Handling Policy and Information Handling Policy.